 Blacksea Odyssey is a rather brutal top-down twin-stick shooter combined with Rogue-like elements and an interesting story.
-Taking the role of a ‘Space Huntsman’, you must search out bounties as you take chase and claim the highest rewards among you fellow competition.
+Taking the role of a ‘Space Huntsman’, you must search out bounties as you take chase and claim the highest rewards among your fellow competitors.

 However, developer Blacksea Odyssey (yup, same name as the game) has put their own spin on this genre by granting you the ability to literally tear your victims apart!
-All of this is mixed with RPG-like elements and a lot of challenge to give us a game which will frustrate, excite and provide satisfaction as we aim to be number one!
+All of this is mixed with RPG-like elements and challenging gameplay to give us a game that will frustrate, excite and provide satisfaction as we aim to be number one!

 The story is simple within Blacksea Odyssey, once a decade or so, four of the greatest Space Huntsmen will gather and compete against each other as they claim the biggest and most violent game out there – The space creatures.
 Being a space-based game, you would probably think these elite huntsmen were armed with top of the range space weaponry such as lasers, plasmas, and missiles!
 Alas, no. Our protagonist is armed with a rather measly projectile weapon and a harpoon.

 That’s right, you have a good old-fashioned harpoon as one of your main weapons.
 This allows the gameplay to go from fun to truly satisfying as you hook onto and remove various body parts of your foes!
 During the game, you will encounter many different beasts and creatures as you aim to face off against the mythical Moby Dick.
 As it’s a Rogue-like game, this won’t be an easy journey and will most likely result in a lot of deaths and frustration.
 However, if you keep at it and keep your dedication and determination strong, I’m sure you’ll emerge the victor – eventually…